Jasonmk47/Sheng-ji/README.md

 Getting started

+Download Meteor

+Download node

+meteor npm install

 Type the command 'meteor' in the parent folder to start the server.

 Make 4 users.
 (Sign up - Sign out repeatedly)
 You will see the users appear in a list.
 Click create a game.
-As of now, the game creation always takes the first 4 users in the db
-	You will see the gameID appear in the list
+As of now, the game creation always takes the first 4 users in the db You will see the gameID appear in the list
 Click start game
 The list should disappear and the first game in the db will be loaded.
 ALl your cards should be listed If you click on the cards (like on the text) they are queued so the submit button calls game functionality on them.
 This needs to be animated.

 DB management